The Anatomy of a Decentralized Prediction Market: Microstructure Evidence from the Polymarket Order Book: Stylized Facts

 \subsection{SF2 -- Depth concentration}

-We summarize the L2 depth profile by the ratio $\mathrm{depth}_{L=1} / \mathrm{depth}_{L=10}$, the share of cumulative top-10 depth held at the top-of-book.
-A value of $1.0$ means the entire top-10 depth sits at level 1 (a thin, top-heavy book); $0.1$ matches a uniform grid where each level carries equal depth.
+We summarize the L2 depth profile by the per-level share of cumulative top-10 depth, computed for each market across the window.
+The share at level $k$ is the average per-level depth divided by average cumulative top-10 depth, where per-level depth at $k$ is the difference between cumulative top-$k$ and cumulative top-$(k{-}1)$ summed across bid and ask.
+A uniform grid (each level carries equal depth) puts $0.10$ at every level; a fully top-of-book book puts $1.0$ at $L_1$ and zero everywhere above.

+The top-of-book carries a median \textbf{0.136} of cumulative top-10 depth --- a modest premium over the $0.10$ uniform null.
+The remaining 86\% is distributed across $L_2$--$L_{10}$ with a gentle decay from $0.10$ at $L_2$ to $\sim 0.08$ at $L_4$ and a roughly flat shoulder at $\sim 0.08$ through $L_{10}$.
+No level captures more than 14\% of cumulative depth at the median across markets.

+As a single-number shape statistic, the median per-market Kullback--Leibler divergence from the uniform null is \textbf{0.087} (IQR $[0.024, 0.474]$, $p_{10}$--$p_{90}$ $[0.005, 0.985]$).
+A KL of zero is exactly uniform; a perfectly top-of-book book ($L_1 = 1$, others $= 0$) gives $\log 10 \approx 2.30$.
+The median panel market sits much closer to uniform than to top-heavy. \textbf{9\%} of markets are top-heavy in the strong sense ($L_1 > 0.5$); these populate the right tail of $L_1$-share that overlaid figures often emphasize. \textbf{57\%} of markets have an $L_1$ share within $[0.05, 0.20]$, i.e.\ within a factor-of-two of the uniform null on the most-constrained level.

-For the 546 markets with non-null depth, the median ratio is \textbf{0.137}, close to the uniform-grid benchmark, with $p_{10}=0.033$ and $p_{90}=0.428$.
-The folk view that prediction-market books are concentrated at top-of-book does not hold on Polymarket: depth is generally layered deeper into the book, with a right tail of markets where the top-of-book share approaches one.
+The folk view that prediction-market books are concentrated at top-of-book does not hold on Polymarket.
+Depth is layered across all ten levels with a modest top-of-book premium and a long, thin right tail of markets that depart toward top-heavy.